dotchain/dotchain.github.io/ComposableOperations.md

 # Composable Operations

-One of the distinguishing features of the approach to operational transformations in DOT is the reliance on a small number of mutation types: Splice, Move, Set and Range.
+One of the distinguishing features of the approach to operational transformations in DOT is the reliance on a small number of mutation types: Splice, Move and Replace.

 ## Why so few mutation types?